 Explore our live, real-time impact dashboard and learn how and in what ways we make a difference to the young people we support - Our Impact.

 All advice and guidance on what to do if you have been or feel ill before your trip can be found here - Guidance on pre-trip illness

 These trips are for young people, who are who are full-time wheelchair users, need more 1-2-1 support, or are anxious about their mobility.
 The trips take place on fully accessible canal barges and the Trust team look at who might benefit more from this trip and invite them to take part.Find out more

 Everything you need to join your first Trust adventure and stay involved.

 Many young people need continued support over time.
 Our return trips mean build a relationship with the Trust that goes beyond a one-off experience.

 Once a young person has been on a first time trip, they are invited back the following year.
 They have a selection of trips to choose from depending on their age.
-Some are week long sailing trips, others are multi-activity residential weeks across the UK.
+Some are five-day sailing trips, others are outdoor adventure weeks across the UK.

 Are you interested in coming on this Ellen MacArthur Cancer Trust trip?
 Or do you know someone who you think might benefit from joining us?
 Please fill in the contact form below, or call 01983 297750 to chat to one of our team.

 Please note – eligibility information can be found on the trip page.